cs50/roku50/README.txt

 ROKU50 Instructions and Walkthrough http://www.roku.com/

 First and foremost, please go to the Roku website and sign up as a developer (https://owner.roku.com/Account/Create).
+KEEP YOUR DEVELOPER ID AND PASSWORD.
+THIS IS IMPORTANT.

 You should see "Developer Home"; here you have access to channels, forum, and most importantly the Roku SDK.
 Download the SDK, especially if you would like to peruse their documentation and sample code.
 This guide is mainly for CS50 video, so we are most interested in the videoplayer folder of their sample code.
 Move this folder from the SDK to your working folder.

 Contents:
 1. Intro